Art History Minor

 Digital Art and Design Undergraduate Certificate

-The Digital Art and Design Certificate will arm students with a foundation in the essential design skills and integral technical prowess needed for creating engaging forms of expressive communication necessary to insure an advantage in today’s highly competitive job market.
-This certificate is guided by the conviction that today’s most powerful and dynamic tools belong in the hands of Catholic U’s students, helping them to become more powerful and dynamic members of the new economy.
+The Digital Art and Design Certificate will empower students with a foundation in the essential design skills and integral technical prowess for creating engaging forms of communication, necessary to insure an advantage in today’s highly competitive job market.
+Today’s most powerful digital media tools belong in the hands of CatholicU’s students, helping them to become a dynamic force in the digital age.

 6 Course Breakdown